 h) Right to withdraw a consent to data processing

-You have the right to withdraw your consent to a processing of personal data at any time.
+You have the right to withdraw your consent to the future processing of personal data at any time.

 i) Right to lodge a complaint with a supervisory authority

 You have the right to lodge a complaint with a supervisory authority, particularly in the member State of your habitual residence, place of work or the place of the alleged infringement if you consider that the processing to your personal data is contrary to law.